brasilicioh/brasilicioh/README.md

 </div>

 ## 👀 See Recent Works
-- **[Redis Employee Site](https://github.com/G-Aleixo/redis-employee-site):** Trabalho de Banco de Dados para representar um sistema de uma empresa.
-Além disso, utilizar o SGBD Redis como cache.
+- **[Soluções OBI IFPA](https://github.com/G-Aleixo/solucoes-obi-ifpar):** First project of the Cube de Programação IFPAR.
+Website under development for simulating an Online Judge for the OBI.
-- **[Automatic Character Creator](https://github.com/brasilicioh/ACC):** Primeiro projeto de site utilizando React.
-Site para criação de personagens.
+- **[Redis Employee Site](https://github.com/G-Aleixo/redis-employee-site):** Representation of a system of a fictitious company.
+Simulating slow queries and using Redis as a cache storage.
-- **[Videoaula de Programação](https://github.com/brasilicioh/videoaula-programacao-competitiva):** Repositório feito para produzir videoaulas utilizando MoviePy.
+- **[Automatic Character Creator](https://github.com/brasilicioh/ACC):** First website project using React.
+Website for character creation.